 Price alerts can help you stay on top of amazing deals.

 As we mentioned earlier, the only "hack" there is to get the best airfare possible is to stay diligent.
 But sometimes, you just don't have time for that—which is why you should let the internet do the work for you.
 Sign up for price alerts on a site like Skyscanner or Google Flights to get a notification whenever fares drop on your itinerary.
 And if they do, book ASAP!
 Amazing deals never last long.

 You'll find the cheapest fares if you're willing to fly on a holiday.

-It should also be noted that these savings don’t apply to minor holidays, like President’s Day and Memorial Day.
-Those three-day weekends tend to be even more costly since everyone else wants to get away on those dates as well.
+It should also be noted that these savings don't apply to minor holidays, like President's Day and Memorial Day.
+Those three-day weekends tend to be even more costly since everyone else wants to get away as well.

 Traveling during the off-season can mean super-savings.

-Think about which type of destination you’d most like to visit when—say, a coastal town in summer and Europe in spring—and then do the opposite.
+Think about which type of destination you'd most like to visit when—say, a coastal town in summer and Europe in spring—and then do the opposite.
 Check Hopper for its price-trend calendars and the results will speak for themselves.
-And P.S.: If you didn’t know that booking a trip to Europe in the fall or winter could save you hundreds of dollars, you do now.
-For example, flights from New York City to Barcelona are tracking at around $700 in August, while this travel reporter just found an itinerary in September for just $440.
-In short: don’t fear the off-season.
+Pro tip: If you didn't know that booking a trip to Europe in the fall or winter could save you hundreds of dollars, you do now.
+For example, flights from New York City to Barcelona are tracking at around $500 in August, while this travel reporter just found an itinerary in September for a bargain-bin price of $224 round-trip.
+In short: Don't fear the off-season.